 Read the latest match reports and on-court exclusives

-We are proud partners with the Victorian Rugby Union to strengthen the community support of wheelchair rugby, opening this exciting sport to new spectators and fans.
+We have proudly partnered with Rugby Victoria to strengthen the community support of wheelchair rugby and open this exciting sport to new spectators and fans.
 The competing teams in the Victoria Protect Wheelchair Rugby Cup have the names and club colours of four of Victoria’s strongest rugby union clubs as part of the growing ties between the two sports.

-We run weekly training sessions as part of the Protect Victorian Wheelchair Rugby Cup for those who are keen to get involved or compete.
+We run weekly training sessions as part of the Victoria Protect Wheelchair Rugby Cup for those who are keen to get involved or compete.

 If you want to learn how to play wheelchair rugby, come along to a Wednesday night training session at the Royal Talbot Rehabilitation Centre, from 7pm.